 Is your E-commerce website receiving enough traffic but can’t derive the profit that you want?
 Are your abandoned cart rates high?
 If that’s the case, you’re missing something about your E-commerce business.

-Maybe your website can’t meet the customers’ expectations, your landing page could not be optimized, so on and so forth.
+Maybe your website can’t meet customers’ expectations, your landing page can’t be optimised, so on and so forth.

-But there is a huge problem for E-commerce to overcome: Shopping cart abandonment.
+Either way there is a huge problem for e-commerce to overcome: Shopping cart abandonment.